KxSystems/docs/docs/wp/lightning-tickerplants/index.md

 [qbitcoind](https://github.com/jlucid/qbitcoind) is a q library designed to interact with a Bitcoin core full node.

 This library is used herein to transfer funds from a Bitcoin core wallet to a Lightning wallet.
-For more information on running a node, and using qbitcoind, see [Kdb+ Securing Digital Assets](https://kx.com/blog/securing-digital-assets-a-bitcoin-full-node-api-for-kdb/) and [Storing and exploring the Bitcoin blockchain](../blockchain/index.md).
+For more information on running a node, and using qbitcoind, see [kdb+ Securing Digital Assets](https://kx.com/blog/securing-digital-assets-a-bitcoin-full-node-api-for-kdb/) and [Storing and exploring the Bitcoin blockchain](../blockchain/index.md).

 The reader should be aware that the above software is a beta version and the technology is still relatively new and experimental.
 Keep funds held on Lightning to a minimum.